I’m often asked why I spend so much time writing copy for websites when ‘it doesn’t work for health-related businesses’.

 Potential clients want to know that you can help them specifically with their problem.

 It’s the same for anything, really.
-For example, if you’re looking for a physiotherapist you want to be sure that they’re trained to treat your particular condition - sports physio is very different from that used for rehabilitation.
+For example, if you’re looking for a physiotherapist you want to be sure that they’re trained to treat your particular condition – sports physio is very different from that used for rehabilitation and rheumatology.

 Therapy can assist many different people with many different concerns, but your clients aren’t particularly interested in everything you can do, or how you can help other people.